Bruna Rangel Lima & Lauren Dascalo Play Around With Wads Of $100 Bills While Clad In Skimpy Bikinis

-Bruna Rangel Lima showed off her bombshell curves in the most recent photo that was featured on her Instagram feed.
+Bruna Rangel Lima showed off her bombshell curves in the most recent photo that she featured on her Instagram feed.
 The model shared the update on February 9, and it has quickly captured the attention of her loyal fans.

-Bruna was posing with her derriere facing the camera.
+Bruna posed with her derriere facing the camera.
 She enlisted the help of Lauren Dascalo to stand with her in the steamy update.
 Per her geotag, they were in Los Angeles, California.
-The duo stood in front of a sign that read “your wage” in bold letters, and a tall green plant sat in the corner.
+The duo stood in front of a sign that read "your wage" in bold letters, and a tall green plant sat in the corner.

 Bruna rocked a skimpy bikini that did her figure nothing but favors.
 The two-piece set boasted a white fabric that enhanced her all-over glow.
 It featured a halterneck style that tied around her neck while the lower set tied a few inches below her shoulder blades.
 The bottom of the suit proved to be far hotter than the top.
-Its thin straps were tight on the model’s hips, and its cheeky cut revealed an eyeful of her peachy posterior.
+Its thin straps were tight on the model's hips, and its cheeky cut revealed an eyeful of her peachy posterior.
 Bruna also showcased her shapely thighs thanks to the high-cut design.
 She held a wad of $100 bills in her hand as she appeared to fan her face with it.
-Bruna wore her silky locks with a center part.
+She wore her silky locks with a center part.

 Lauren sported a black bikini that was equally as hot.
 She pulled her top high on her chest, exposing a tease of underboob for her fans to admire.
 Its thin straps crisscrossed in front of her neck, securing around the back.
 Her bottoms had thick straps that stretched tightly over her slender midsection.
 Its high rise design also revealed Lauren's sculpted thighs.

-In her caption, Bruna plugged an investment firm and gave the rundown on the company.
-Within minutes, fans have flocked to the post to shower it with love.
-Over 19,000 Instagrammers double-tapped the post while 160-plus left comments.

-“Wow!
+"Wow!
 You are gorgeous!
-Hottest models ever,” one follower gushed, adding a series of red hearts to the end of their comment.
+Hottest models ever," one follower gushed, adding a series of red hearts at the end of their comment.

 "You guys are so pretty and such baddie boss babes," a second social media user added.